-- 15. The operator shall keep records of inspections, tests and monitoring, including all noncontinuous monitoring, inspections and visual assessments.
-In such cases: - Current records shall be kept on site and made available to the regulator to examine and - b.
-Records shall be kept by the operator for at least two years. - 16.
-Key abatement plant the water curtain in the paint shop, shall be kept in good working order and regularly maintained according to the operators Planned Maintenance Schedule. - 17.
+- 17. The operator shall keep records of inspections, tests and monitoring, including all noncontinuous monitoring, inspections and visual assessments.
+In such cases: - a.
+Current records shall be kept on site and made available to the regulator to examine and - b.
+Records shall be kept by the operator for at least two years. - 18.
 The operator shall notify the regulator at least 7 days before any periodic monitoring exercise to determine compliance with emission limit values.
-The operator shall state the provisional time and date of monitoring, pollutants to be tested and the methods to be used. - 18.
-The results of non-continuous emission testing shall be forwarded to the regulator within 8 weeks of the completion of the sampling. - 19.
-Adverse monitoring results from any monitoring activity (both continuous and non-continuous) shall be investigated by the operator as soon as the monitoring data has been obtained/ received.
+The operator shall state the provisional time and date of monitoring, pollutants to be tested and the methods to be used. - 19.
+The results of non-continuous emission testing shall be forwarded to the regulator within 8 weeks of the completion of the sampling.

+- 20. Adverse monitoring results from any monitoring activity (both continuous and noncontinuous) shall be investigated by the operator as soon as the monitoring data has been obtained/ received.
 The operator shall: - a.
-Identify the cause and take any corrective action - c.
-Records as much detail as possible regarding the cause and extent of the problem, and the action taken by the operator to rectify the situation - d.
-Re-test to demonstrate compliance as soon as possible - e.
+Identify the cause and take any corrective action - b.
+Records as much detail as possible regarding the cause and extent of the problem, and the action taken by the operator to rectify the situation - c.
+Re-test to demonstrate compliance as soon as possible - d.
 Notify the regulator.